Online services offered

 • Westminster Presbyterian Sunday Service, go to westminster-rehoboth.org for audio of prerecorded service.

-Unitarian Universalists to meet online July 5
+Unitarian Universalists to hold online service Aug.
+9

 St. Peter’s hosts online Bible study Wednesdays